RHS Level 2 Certificate in the Principles of Garden Planning, Establishment and Maintenance

 These are paid to the RHS by the Centre where you choose to take your exams, and while we offer our students the facility to take exams at our Ryton and North Moreton, these may not be the most convenient locations for you.
 You can arrange to take examinations at any Centre which offers your specific exam and which will accept an external candidate.
 The RHS website gives guidance on finding an exam centre.

-NOTE: From 2021 all students enrolling on RHS courses will need to be entered for RHS examinations at the start of their course, so exam fees will be included in the cost of the complete course or units, but the level of exam fees from September 2021 has not yet been announced.
+NOTE: From 2021 all students enrolling on RHS courses may need to be entered for RHS examinations at the start of their course; we are waiting for confirmation.

 What is the enrolment process?

 You can enrol and buy your chosen units on the website using PayPal.